 Several different wall materials can be used to build vinyl liner swimming pools.
 Here we will discuss three: wood, steel and polymer.

-Wood Walls – Simply stated – wood is a product that is NOT designed to go in the ground.
+Wood Walls – Simply stated – The only reason that wood walled pools exist at all is to create the cheapest possible price point for an inground pool.
+Wood is NOT product designed to go in the ground.
 The natural occurrence of wood when put in the ground is to rot or decay.
 There is a product called Wolmanized® wood.
 Wolmanized® wood in this application is plywood and 2×4 boards pressure-treated with CCA preservative to provide structural protection from termites and fungal decay.
 However, in our experience, this product has no real consistency.
 In other words, we have seen it work, work well, falter, and fail miserably.
 When replacing liners and doing remodel work, we have uncovered 15-year-old walls still in good shape.
 We have also uncovered 5-year-old wood walls in horrible shape.
 In addition, most wood walls are actually build by the pool builder himself or purchased from a wholesaler who buys the materials, builds them and sells them to the builder.
 Thus there are no standards, regulations or quality controls for this product.